GitLeeRepo/LinuxSysProgNotes/LinuxSysProgNotes.md

 # Linux/Unix System Calls

 System calls are the primary way in which the operating system kernel exposes the functionality it offers to the **user mode** programs.
-It provides the mechanism to run operations in **kernel mode** in order to peform instructions which operate on the hardware, cpu, system memory, etc. that would otherwise be hidden from the **user mode** program.
+It provides the mechanism to run operations in **kernel mode** in order to perform instructions which operate on the hardware, CPU, system memory, etc. that would otherwise be hidden from the **user mode** program.
 The system call is moved to within the context of the user program's stack, which eliminates the need of an expensive context switch between the two modes.

-At the lower level, system calls in x86 architectures are handled by interupt 0x80, with the **ax** register containing the system call number.
+At the lower level, system calls in x86 architectures are handled by interrupt 0x80, with the **ax** register containing the system call number.
 If the sys call has five or less parameters they are passed in registers **ebx, ecx, edx, esi, and edi**.
-In the rare case there are more han five a single register is used to point to a memory buffer is user space that contains the paramenters.
+In the rare case there are more than five a single register is used to point to a memory buffer is user space that contains the parameters.

 At the higher level, these system calls are wrapped in calls handled by the C library (libc, i.e., **glibc** on Linux).
 Most higher level languages access the system calls through the **glibc** library, not just C and C++ programs.
 Many of the higher level languages and interpreters are written in C and/or C++.

 Based on two Unix standards:
 * **POSIX** - Portable Operating System Interface for Unix.
 Linux supports **POSIX 2008**.
 * **SUS** - Single Unix specification.
-Linux suppors **SUSv4**.
+Linux supports **SUSv4**.

-With regards to the C standards, the **gcc C compiler** is **ISO C99** complient, with some support for **C11**, in addition it supports C language extensions, such as inline assembly, tha are referred to as **GNU C**
+With regards to the C standards, the **gcc C compiler** is **ISO C99** compliant, with some support for **C11**, in addition it supports C language extensions, such as inline assembly, that are referred to as **GNU C**

 ## Types of System Calls